 - PC bridges: launch and integrative post-tensioning

 For information on future ASCE classes, do not forget to sign up for the project’s Newsletter at the bottom of this page.
-To host a face-to-face class in your offices (a true learning experience to train your team in state-of-the-art bridge construction technology while meeting continuing education objectives), do not hesitate to contact me.
+To host a face-to-face class in your offices (a true learning experience to train your team in state-of-the-art bridge construction technology while meeting continuing education objectives), do not hesitate to contact us.

 Photo: courtesy Prof. Leonhardt.